Full name of indicator: probability of obtaining a settlement permit

 A settlement permit offers persons of foreign nationality a considerable degree of mobility on the labour market.
 It thus increases their equality of opportunity compared with the native population and provides them with considerable security regarding their stay.
 An assured long-term right of stay is generally a prerequisite for successful integration (and also the result of successful integration).

-Among those who had held a B permit for 4 years, the rate of obtaining a settlement permit decreased by 12.7 percentage points between 2012 and 2019.
-The decrease was greater among persons born abroad than those born in Switzerland (-13.3 percentage points compared with -4.7 percentage points).
+Among those who had held a B permit for at least 4 years, the rate of obtaining a settlement permit decreased by 14.9 percentage points between 2012 and 2020.
+The decrease was greater among persons born abroad than those born in Switzerland (-15.6 percentage points compared with -5.7 percentage points).
 The latter group, however, continued to show the lowest rates of the two population groups.

-Regardless of whether they were born in Switzerland or abroad, citizens from the EU28 and EFTA countries had the greatest likelihood of obtaining a settlement permit.
-If born in Switzerland, the rate was 25%: the likelihood was even greater if they were born in a foreign country (29%).
-Persons from other European countries and the rest of the world have a rate that is 2.8 to 4.5 times lower (rates between 6% and 10%).
-This low likelihood of obtaining a settlement permit among the population originating from other countries worldwide is due to the stricter conditions for obtaining a C permit.
-As a general rule, the waiting time is longer (at least ten years of residence in Switzerland).
+Regardless of whether they were born in Switzerland or abroad, citizens from the EU27 and EFTA countries had the greatest likelihood of obtaining a settlement permit.
+If born in Switzerland, the rate was 22%: the likelihood was even greater if they were born in a foreign country (27%).

-In line with the Federal Act on Foreign Nationals and Integration, the settlement permit may in principle be granted at the earliest following a legal stay of at least 5 years (see article 34 on the Federal Act on Foreign Nationals for further details).
-For the development of this indicator, however, it is those who have held a permit B for at least 4 years on 31.12 in the year prior to the year of observation that are selected because the duration of stay may reach 5 years during the year of observation.
+In line with the Federal Act on Foreign Nationals and Integration (FNIA), the settlement permit may in principle be granted at the earliest following a legal stay of at least 5 years (see article 34 on the FNIA for further details).
+This indicator, however, refers to those who have held a permit B for at least 4 years on 31.12 in the year prior to the year of observation (denominator) because the duration of stay may reach 5 years during the year of observation.

 The calculation is done in the following way: the share of those newly obtaining a C permit from year X who have held a B permit for at least 4 years on 31.12 of the previous year among the number of persons who have held a B permit for at least 4 years on 31.12 of the previous year.